bhi5hmaraj/blog/src/content/posts/semester-at-cmi.md

 ---
 title: "Semester at CMI"
 date: 2019-11-21
-tags: [cmi, education]
+tags: [cmi, education, handwritten]
 draft: true
 ---

 # Semester at CMI

 Time surely flies like an arrow !

 I just started my 2nd semester at CMI.
 Last semester I took 5 courses .
 Algorithms, Mathematical Logic, Theory of Computation, Introduction to Programming using Haskell and Theoretical Introduction to Computer Science.

 Overall the semester went pretty great.

 ## Algorithms

 I haven't taken such a rigorous algorithms course anywhere.
 We had to prove the correctness and running time of even the simplest algorithm (Insertion sort).
 Even though the course covered less material compared to a standard course, we spend a lot of time in proving things from scratch.